engageinteractive/laravel-frontend/README.md

 php artisan vendor:publish --provider="Engage\LaravelFrontend\ServiceProvider"
 ```

-The files published this way are examples of struture and are not enforced by the package.
+The files published this way are examples of structure and are not enforced by the package.
 Edit `config/frontend.php` to change the paths of these files.
 If you also need to change the filename of `config/frontend.php` see [Config File Customisation](#config-file-customisation).

 ## Basic Usage